 The development of gestational surrogacy

 These days, gestational surrogacy is far more common than traditional surrogacy.
-Gestational surrogacy is still a relatively recent development, as it is entirely dependent on scientific advancements in reproductive medicine, including in vitro fertilization (IVF).
+It is entirely dependent on scientific advancements in reproductive medicine, including in vitro fertilization (IVF).
 The first baby born using IVF was in 1978, and the first gestational surrogacy occurred in 1985.
 In the decade that followed, legal questions around surrogacy were featured in court rulings around custody disputes, making gestational surrogacy a more appealing and less ethically risky option for intended parents.

 How surrogacy is different from adoption?

-Surrogacy, whether traditional or gestational, is not the same as adoption.
-In surrogacy, the baby’s parents (called Intended Parents) are involved in the process from even before the pregnancy occurs.
-Intended parents and gestational carriers are matched together and all need to undergo extensive medical and psychological screenings along with thorough legal documentation prior to anything else happening.
+Surrogacy, whether traditional or gestational, isnot the same as adoption.
+In surrogacy, the baby's parents (called Intended Parents) are involved in the process even before the pregnancy occurs.
+Intended parents and gestational carriers are matched together, and all need to undergo extensive medical and psychological screenings along with thorough legal documentation prior to anything else happening.

 Is surrogacy a career choice or an act of altruism?